Canada: Private Antitrust Litigation

 Civil antitrust litigation in Canada

-Section 36 of Canada’s Competition Act (the Act) allows private parties to bring an action for losses suffered as a result of conduct that is contrary to the criminal offences in Part VI of the Act.1 Actionable criminal offences under section 36 include conspiracy, bid rigging, misleading advertising, deceptive telemarketing and pyramid schemes.2 A prior conviction for those criminal offences is, in the absence of evidence to the contrary, proof that the person engaged in the conduct and any evidence given in the criminal proceedings as to the effect of those acts is available for civil litigants to use.3 In practice, most criminal convictions result from negotiations rather than a trial, meaning the agreed statement of facts will be an important piece of evidence in subsequent civil proceedings.
-In the absence of a conviction, the usual ‘balance of probabilities’ civil standard of proof applies.
+Section 36 of Canada's Competition Act (the Act) allows private parties to bring an action for losses suffered as a result of conduct that is contrary to the criminal offences set out in Part VI of the Act.1 Actionable conduct under section 36 therefore includes conspiracy, bid rigging, misleading advertising, deceptive telemarketing and pyramid schemes, but notably does not include conduct such as abuse of dominance (monopolisation), price maintenance or other conduct that may be the subject of private litigation in other jurisdictions, such as the United States.2 A prior conviction for one of the criminal offences that can give rise to private claims is, in the absence of evidence to the contrary, proof that the person engaged in the conduct, and any evidence given in the criminal proceedings as to the effect of those acts is available for civil litigants to use.3 However, in practice, most criminal convictions result from negotiations rather than a trial, meaning that the agreed statement of facts will be an important piece of evidence in subsequent civil proceedings.
+In the absence of a conviction, the usual ‘balance of probabilities' civil standard of proof applies.
 Only losses actually suffered, as well as the cost of the resulting investigation and proceedings, may be claimed.
 Neither punitive nor treble damages are available for actions brought under section 36.
 The limitation period for proceedings brought under section 36 is two years after the criminal conduct occurred or the criminal proceedings related to that conduct were disposed of, whichever is later.4

 Plaintiffs often also frame these actions in common law conspiracy (both civil conspiracy and unlawful means conspiracy), unlawful interference with economic interests, or similar economic torts.
 These claims in tort are not limited by the Act and may, as a result, give rise to punitive damages, differing limitation periods, interlocutory injunctions and equitable disgorgements.
-However, recently, a conflict has emerged between the courts of Ontario and British Columbia (BC), and even as to whether the common law tort of unlawful means conspiracy can be supported based solely on a breach of the Act.
+A recent conflict between the courts of Ontario and British Columbia (BC) has now been resolved, and has confirmed that the common law tort of unlawful means conspiracy can be supported based solely on a breach of the Act.

 In 2015 in Watson v Bank of America Corporation, the BC Court of Appeal held that the presence of a right of private action in the Act did not mean that a violation of its conspiracy provisions could not be the ‘unlawful act' required to found a claim for unlawful means conspiracy.5 The Court's logic for this was that the common law and the Act have different limitation periods, the common law allows for punitive damages, and generally there are (and predating the Act's private right have been) broader remedies available in tort cases.
 Therefore, the Court held that the presence of the private right of action in the Act does not preclude a plaintiff (or class thereof) from also relying on conduct that breached the conspiracy provisions of the Act to support their tort claim for unlawful means conspiracy.
 The BC Court of Appeal strongly reaffirmed Watson in May 2016 in Godfrey v Sony Corporation.6

-Given the conflicting jurisprudence in BC and Ontario regarding the continued ability of parties to bring common law claims for unlawful means conspiracy, a ruling from the Supreme Court of Canada may required in order to decide the issue.
+Since the jurisprudence in BC and Ontario regarding the continued ability of parties to bring common law claims for unlawful means conspiracy is now aligned, it appears that the law on this issue is settled for the time being.

-Some of the most recent developments in Canadian antitrust class actions include the commencement of at least 30 class actions in Ontario, most with parallel actions filed in other provinces, against a variety of predominantly foreign auto-parts manufacturers.
+Some of the most recent developments in Canadian antitrust class actions include the commencement of approximately 35 class actions in Ontario, most with parallel actions filed in other provinces, against a variety of predominantly foreign auto parts manufacturers.
 The cases relate to numerous alleged conspiracies to fix the prices of auto-parts in North America and worldwide.
 The Ontario cases are being case-managed together, and the plaintiffs previously indicated that they may seek to have certain other elements of the cases heard together, including certification motions, which could have set a precedent that eased the prosecution of price-fixing class actions in Ontario.
 However, to date, this has not occurred.
-The parties have agreed to pause all of the cases in Ontario except the wire harnesses case, for which the certification hearing is scheduled to be held in early 2016.
-Certain rulings in that certification motion may apply to certification of the other actions, but it is unlikely that the other actions will be formally argued together.
+The parties have agreed to pause all of the cases in Ontario except the wire harnesses case (which will proceed first as a test case), for which the certification hearing is still pending.
+Certain rulings in that certification motion may affect certification of the other actions, but it is unlikely that the other actions will be formally argued together.
+Numerous settlements have also been reached but many defendants remain.

 Requirements for class actions